 According to the sign on the outside of the building the third floor contains yet another KTV.
 The entrance is barred from one stairwell but open in the other.
 Inside the entire level is completely in the dark with no natural light seeping in through dusty windows.
 I brought out a torch, jumped up a short flight of transparent plastic stairs, and illuminated a scene that all will recognize: the neglected remains of an abandoned nightclub.

-There are no doubts in my mind about what sort of nightclub this was.
-A hallway leads around the back of the bar to a series of small rooms, one of which still features a stand-up shower.
+There are no doubts in my mind about what sort of club this was.
+A hallway leads around the back of the bar to a series of small rooms, one of which still features a shower stall.
 Regular nightclubs don’t have showers.

 I was delighted to find a room full of video cassettes on the third floor.
 I’ve explored plenty of abandoned KTVs but never have I found more than a few tapes here and there.
 I suppose they are valuable enough that nobody leaves them behind?
 This room is absolutely packed with them—and there’s more porn strewn about, just in case anyone wasn’t clear about the seediness of the establishment.
 At any rate, I’m not entirely clear how the tapes room fits into the strip club hypothesis, but if I’ve learned anything from the electric flower cars of Tainan 台南, singing and stripping are not mutually exclusive activities in Taiwan.